jlbradley1844/jlbradley1844.github.io/_posts/2024-05-04-another-failed-revolution.md

 It isn't possible to make everyone happy in casual sexual relationships.
 It is possible to help most people enter into long term relationships which lead towards marriage.
-This will only be possible with the help of our social culture and norms, perhaps meaning giving some of the old ways of meeting people a chance.
-The new, more anonymous mechanisms developed in the period of the sexual revolution has failed too many of its participants.
+This will only be possible with the help of our social culture and norms.
+That may mean giving some of the old ways of meeting people another chance.
+The new, more anonymous mechanisms developed recently has failed too many of its participants.

 ### Sex is the most important thing only when you're young and have none